shopware/shopware/changelog/_unreleased/2022-03-14-fix-pagination-of-reviews-for-variant-products.md

 ---
 title: Fix pagination of reviews for variant products
+issue: NEXT-21016
 author: Max
 author_email: max@swk-web.com
 author_github: @aragon999
 ---
 # Storefront
-* Fix pagination of reviews for variant products by considering the `parentId` in the form URL
+* Changed pagination of reviews for variant products to consider the `parentId` in the form URL